JavaScript Comparison Operators

 Compare numbers

-If values are numbers, the comparison operators perform a numeric comparison.
+If values are numbers, the comparison operators perform a numerical comparison.
 For example:

 let a = 10,